Kubernetes

 One is to define a fixed number of replicas using a command like the following:

-This tells Kubernetes to create the number of replicas you define, regardless of the value configured in the original manifest file.
+This tells Kubernetes to create the number of replicas you define by setting an explicit replica count so you can manually scale, regardless of the value configured in the original manifest file.

 The other way to scale a ReplicaSet is autoscaling, which you can configure using a command like the following:

-This tells Kubernetes to use the Horizontal Pod Autoscaler to increase the number of replicas automatically (up to the maximum you defined) as CPU load increases.
-Thus, you won't necessarily always have the maximum number of replicas running, but you should automatically see an increase if application demand increases.
+This tells Kubernetes to use the Horizontal Pod Autoscaler to increase the number of replicas automatically (up to the maximum you defined) as CPU load increases, adding additional pods instead of requiring you to manually scale each change.
+Thus, you won’t necessarily always have the maximum number of replicas running, but you should automatically see an increase if application demand increases.
 This is a handy way to manage application scale automatically, without waiting to depend on Kubernetes alerting to notify you when you should scale your app.

 Alternatives to ReplicaSet